 - Winter Persimmon Salad with Honey Glazed Pistachios and Blue Cheese

-Quick and easy to bake and super delicious, this Persimmon Gingerbread Recipe is packed with soul-warming spices.
+This Ginger Persimmon Bread Recipe is packed with soul-warming spices.
 Whether you serve this as part of your Christmas breakfast or as an afternoon snack, it will become one of your favorite persimmon recipes!

 *Makes 1 (12-inch) loaf